ms/buildtogether.tech/src/important/index.md

 Make sure you have everything you need to see the first task through.
 :   The most recent files from [% i "version control" %]version control[% /i %]
-    ([% x git-solo %]), the assignment specification, a fresh cup of tea---whatever it is, don't give yourself an excuse to interrupt your work, because the world will provide enough of those.
+    ([% x git-solo %]), the assignment specification, a fresh cup of tea—whatever it is, don't give yourself an excuse to interrupt your work, because the world will provide enough of those.

 Turn off [% i "interruptions" %]interruptions[% /i %].
 :   Shut down your mail client, instant messaging, and your cell phone.
 Don't
-    panic, it's only for an hour---most people can't stay focused longer than that, and you'll need to stretch your muscles and get rid of that tea you drank by then anyway.
+    panic, it's only for an hour—most people can't stay focused longer than that, and you'll need to stretch your muscles and get rid of that tea you drank by then anyway.